sdras/vue-vscode-snippets/README.md

 ext install Vue VSCode Snippets
 ```

-You can enable tab completion (recommended) by opening `Code > Preferences > Settings` (on a Mac) and applying `"editor.tabCompletion": true` to your personal settings
 You can enable tab completion (recommended) by opening `Code > Preferences > Settings` (on a Mac) and applying `"editor.tabCompletion": "onlySnippets"` to your personal settings

 ## Snippets